PlaceOS/drivers/README.md

     report                  check all drivers' compilation status
     up                      starts the harness
     down                    stops the harness
-    format                  formats driver code
+    build                   builds drivers and uploads them to S3 format                  formats driver code
     help                    display this message
 ```